Blog

 Start a file that includes all medical records, bills, receipts for out-of-pocket expenses, documentation of missed work and lost income, and a personal journal describing your pain levels, limitations, and emotional state each day.
 This documentation supports both your economic and non-economic damage claims.

-6. Consult a Pedestrian Accident Lawyer
+6. Talk to a Pedestrian Accident Lawyer

 The earlier you consult with an experienced pedestrian accident attorney, the better your chances of a successful outcome.
 An attorney can preserve critical evidence before it disappears, handle all communication with insurance companies, and begin building a strong case on your behalf.
 At Injury LawStars, consultations are always free, and you pay nothing unless we win your case.